gk646/cxstructs/README.md

 All implementations in the include folder  are however tested and can be used in projects.

 **Notes:**
-- All datastructures only rely on their header, no cross dependencies.
+- Each header is self contained, no cross dependencies.
-- Comparisons can be run using the Comparison.h header
+- Comparisons with STL counterparts can be run using the Comparison.h header
 - Only use the **include** dir for importing headers (includes only finished and tested ones)

+### DataStructures

+- HashMap
+- Linked List
+- Array List
+- Matrix
+- Queue
+- Stack
+- Binary Tree

+### Algorithms

+- Sorting: QuickSort
+- Search: Binary Search,